peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write(String str,
  OutputStream stream,
  CBOREncodeOptions options)`<br>
- Writes a text string in CBOR format to a data stream, using the given options to control the encoding process.
+ Writes a text string in CBOR format to a data stream, using the specified options to control the encoding process.

 * `static int WriteFloatingPointBits(OutputStream outputStream,